 Families of 2 Oakland warehouse fire victims file 1st lawsuits – So it begins.
 The first lawsuits resulting from the Oakland warehouse fire are on the books.
-The warehouse owner as well as the main renter and the city are on the hook and this is only the beginning.
-More lawsuits to follow along with trials, editorials and hell of a lot of finger pointing.
+The warehouse owner, as well as the main renter and the city, are on the hook and this is only the beginning.
+More lawsuits to follow along with trials, editorials, and a hell of a lot of finger-pointing.
 Is it worth all this just to be a nice guy?
-Who are you really helping with offering people space to live and work when you have overloaded outlets, over crowding, poor heating and ventilation and NO emergency exits?
+Who are you really helping with offering people space to live and work when you have overloaded outlets, overcrowding, poor heating and ventilation, and NO emergency exits?
 Sure you feel good about yourself when you see their smiling faces while they paint and sculpt but how do you feel when you see their charred bodies burned beyond recognition?
 Still worth it?
 Enforce the current laws and stop making excuses as to why you can’t.
 There is always a solution if you want to find it.

 Rules are in black and white but enforcement of the rules has to have some common sense.
 Viral video sparks Indiana OSHA investigation – When I interview potential employees, I hire workers who can size up a situation, think for themselves and make adjustments accordingly and not quote why they can’t.
 When it comes to safety you want to follow the rules but sometimes that is not enough as some rules are written by people who sit behind a desk all day and have never done the job or task themselves.
 You want your workers to have the freedom to do what is required and then some if needed as in this situation.
 Instead of thinking this may not be safe enough, the Comcast employee said he was following standard procedure: at least one cone for every ten miles per hour in the speed limit.
 Workers like this will get someone else killed by their lack of awareness.
 Based on my dealings with Comcast customer service, this incident didn’t surprise me as I find Comcast doesn’t do enough training of their employees and their hiring process needs to be vastly improved to weed out the morons.
 If you find yourself in this situation, call your supervisor and tell them what’s going on so the procedures can get fixed before someone dies and leads to lawsuits and bad press.

 Ever wonder why it’s so hard to recruit workers for manufacturing?
 This may enlighten you.
-OSHA cites Wisconsin factory for safety failures after teen worker dies from injuries – A 17 year old boy, on the job for only 2 weeks died because his idiot employer couldn’t be bothered to train this young man how to execute proper L.O.T.O.
+OSHA cites Wisconsin factory for safety failures after teen worker dies from injuries – A 17-year-old boy, on the job for only 2 weeks died because his idiot employer couldn’t be bothered to train this young man how to execute proper L.O.T.O.
 Would you put a soldier on the battlefield without weeks of basic training?
-Do you think other 17 year olds believe this is a great way to make a living?
-This young man could have developed into a fantastic employee and who knows what he would have contributed to make the company great but they thought it would be better suited for themselves just to kill him now.
+Do you think other 17-year-olds believe this is a great way to make a living?
+This young man could have developed into a fantastic employee and who knows what he would have contributed to making the company great but they thought it would be better suited for themselves just to kill him now.
 You can’t execute a job without training and you can’t have a career without safety.
 If you are new to a company and don’t receive any safety training for your job call the OSHA hotline and make an anonymous complaint – 1-800-321-6742.
-You life is more important then your bosses profit margin.
+Your life is more important than your bosses profit margin.

 This employee knew it wasn’t right and called OSHA.
 Michigan auto supplier tops $400K in fines after state safety inspections – My guess is the issues were brought up to management and they either totally ignored him or just told him to shut up but he did the right thing and called and they found 19 violations!
 This company didn’t execute a safety plan just tried to execute workers.
 Again, never keep quiet about safety.